The Trust-Forum project

 his personal source in his list of sources.

-- The main pool is the one displayed on the user's board at each login.
+- The main pool is the one displayed on the user's board at each

-list of entries that includes their comments, as:
+the full list of entries that includes their comments, as:

-- The contents of any pool can be displayed in chronological order with
+- The contents of any pool can be displayed in chronological order

-has the right to edit it.
+if one has the right to edit it.

-Each user can forward an event from a pool to another user, so it will
+Each user can forward an event from a pool to another user, so it

-its list of origin pools or sources.
+event in its list of origin pools or sources.

 Who I am : see my homepage.